swiftlang/swift-java/USER_GUIDE.md

 The result of such warnings is that certain information won't be statically available in Swift, e.g., the superclass won't be known (so we will assume it is `JavaObject`), or the specified constructors or methods won't be translated.
 If you don't need these APIs, the warnings can be safely ignored.
 The APIs can still be called dynamically via JNI.

-The `--jar` option changes the operation of `Java2Swift`.
-Instead of wrapping Java classes in Swift, it scans the given input Jar file to find all public classes and outputs a configuration file `Java2Swift.config` mapping all of the Java classes in the Jar file to Swift types.
-The `--jar` mode is expected to be used to help import a Java library into Swift wholesale, after which Java2Swift should invoked again given the generated configuration file.
+The `--jar` option changes the operation of `swift-java`.
+Instead of wrapping Java classes in Swift, it scans the given input Jar file to find all public classes and outputs a configuration file `swift-java.config` mapping all of the Java classes in the Jar file to Swift types.
+The `--jar` mode is expected to be used to help import a Java library into Swift wholesale, after which swift-java should invoked again given the generated configuration file.

 ### Under construction: Create a Java class to wrap the Swift library